Log in

 Return on sales vs. operating margin:

 Although return on sales and operating margin are often used as the same financial ratio, they are different.
-The difference between ROS and operating margin lies in the numerator (or top part of the equation).
-Operating margin uses operating income while ROS uses earnings before interest and taxes (EBIT).
+The difference between return on sales and operating margin lies primarily in the numerator used for each calculation.
+While both are key financial metrics, return on sales uses earnings before interest and taxes (EBIT), whereas operating margin relies on operating income.

 For example, Company A has a revenue of $150,000, its cost of goods sold was $55,000, and its operating expenses were $50,000.
 Its operating margin is calculated as follows: